Commission-Nationale-Monocycle/verification-licences/README.md

   --smtp-server=<smtp-server> \
   --smtp-port=<smtp-port> \
   --smtp-login=<smtp-login> \
-  --smtp-password=<smtp-password>
+  --smtp-password=<smtp-password> \
+  --database-url=<database-url>
 ```

 ## Env vars

-In addition to args previously defined, you'll have to add a few env vars for Rocket to be able to start up and serve the app.
+In addition to args previously defined, you'll have to add a few env vars for Rocket to be able to start up and serve
+the app.
 Those are the following:

 | Name              | Description                                                                                                                                                                                  | Type   |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|